SML0127/DistributedWeb-Crawler-and-Data-Management-Systemfor-Web-Data/README.md

 Our system mainly provides the following services through the GUI.

+- Easily Create and manage workflow for crawling.
-- Crawl and parse in distributed environment.
+- Crawl and parse in a distributed environment.
 - View maintenance in database and target sites.
 - Register schedule for crawl and view maintenance.